I’m writing this autobiography of Kim’s and my marriage as we approach our 20th Anniversary on May 10th. This post focuses on our 7 years in Florida.

 On April 25, I drove my family south on the Suncoast Parkway on our way to the Tampa International Airport.
 We were flying into Nashville and then driving to Murray.
 This was “Call Weekend.”
 I was experiencing a strange mixture of confidence and nervousness.
 I was probably going to move my family back to Kentucky but I believed that God was in it.
 We really enjoyed getting to know the folks at Westside but were completely exhausted with so many meetings as I approached Sunday morning.

 Sunday morning was electric.
 I sensed a ton of energy in the sanctuary as we sang and then as I stood to preach.
-At the conclusion, we were asked to leave so that the church could vote.
-I had previously told Tommy Hoke that it would be cool if he could call me with the vote total and have it hooked up to the loud speaker so that everyone in the sanctuary could hear our phone call.
+At the conclusion, my family was asked to leave so that the church could vote.
+I had previously told Tommy Hoke that it would be cool if he could call me with the vote total and have our phone call hooked up to the loud speaker so that everyone in the sanctuary could hear him give me the totals and then hear my response.
 He was able to do that.

 As my family sat in the parking lot of Sirloin Stockade, Tommy called.
 I heard the congregation in the background.
 He gave the total – Westside issued the call to me to be their pastor with a little more than a 99.5% favorable vote.
 The excitement on both sides of the phone was off the charts.
 I accepted the call to become Westside’s next pastor and then hung up.
 Then, I took my family into Sirloin Stockade to have lunch with my Dad who had attended that morning.